nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 * Agent is returned the attested composite location over the secure connection.
 Agent signs the attested composite location using TPM AK establishing proof of residency of composite location to H. This is called attested proof-of-residency aware composite location (APL).

-## Agent gets attested geographic boundary using Geo-fencing (GF) service
+## Step 2: Agent gets attested geographic boundary using Geo-fencing (GF) service
-* Geo-fence policies are of four flavours - precise location, precise bounding box/circle of location, approximate location (no definition of boundary), boolean membership of given boundary (rectangular, circular, state etc.).
+* Geo-fence policies are of four flavours - (1)boolean membership of given boundary (rectangular, circular, state etc.), (2)precise location, (3)precise bounding box/circle of location, (4)approximate location (no definition of boundary).
+Thew first one, boolean membership of given boundary, is the most common and will be assumed as the default.
 They are available in the form of pre-defined templates or can be configured on demand.
 Enterprises, who are the user of the hosts, choose the geo-fence policies to be enforced for various hosts.
 Note that the hosts must belong to the set of trusted hosts in a shared ledger.
 The geo-fence policies applied to the set of trusted hosts are recorded in a shared ledger.

 * Location agent on H supplies (APL) to geo-fence service (GF) over a secure connection.
 GF performs geo-fence policy enforcement by matching the location against configured geo-fence policies.
-GF signs the geo-fence policy match result, along with a trusted time (todo - can we reuse RFC 3161), with a private key whose public key certificate is a public trusted transparent ledger such as certificate transparency log.
+GF signs the geo-fence policy match result, along with a trusted time (potentially leverage RFC 3161), with a private key whose public key certificate is a public trusted transparent ledger such as certificate transparency log.

-* Geo-fence policy match result details (non-exhaustive): 1) Geo-fence policy which matched 2) Boolean - inside or outside geo-fence - applicable to boolean membership of given boundary policy type
+* Geo-fence policy match result details (non-exhaustive): 1) Geo-fence policy which matched 2) Boolean - inside or outside geo-fence - applicable to boolean membership of given boundary policy type.

-* GF logs attested geo-fence policy match result in a shared ledger.

 * Agent is returned the attested geo-fence policy match result.
 Agent signs the attested geo-fence policy match result using TPM AK establishing proof of residency of geo-fence policy match result to H. This is called attested proof-of-residency aware geo-fence policy match result (APGL).

 # Workload (W) attestation and remote verification - key steps
-* Agent generates private/public key pair for W.

-* Agent signs the W public key with its TPM AK.
-Agent sends the signed public key along with its SPIFFE ID to the server.
-Note that the TPM AK is already verified by the server as part of the agent attestation process.
+* Agent ensures that W connects to it on H local socket (e.g. Unix domain socket).
+Agent generates private/public key pair for W. Agent signs the W public key with its TPM AK.
+Agent sends the signed W public key along with its SPIFFE ID and last known APGL to the server.
+Note that the TPM AK is already verified by the server as part of the agent attestation process establishing proof of residency of Agent to H.

-* Server gets the TPM AK public key from the Agent SPIFFE ID by looking it up in the shared datastore.

-* Server then sendsan encrypted challenge to the agent.
+* Server gets the Agent TPM AK public key from the SPIFFE ID by looking it up in the shared datastore.
+Server verifies the W public key signature using the TPM AK public key.
+Server then sends an encrypted challenge to the agent.
 The challenge's secret is encrypted using the W public key.

-* Agent decrypts the challenge using its private key and sends the response back to the server.
-Server receives the response from the agent and verifies the proof of residency of W to H.
+* Agent decrypts the challenge using its W private key and sends the response back to the server.

+* Server verifies that the decrypted secret is the same it used to build the challenge.
+It then issues SPIFFE ID for W. The SPIFFE ID is signed by the server and contains the W public key and the geographic boundary (e.g. cloud region, city, country etc.) of the host.
+The geographic boundary is obtained from the last known APGL.
+The server also stores the W SPIFFE ID mapping to W public key in a shared datastore.

 # Networking Protocol Changes
 Workload ID (WID), with location field, in the form of a proof-of-residency certificate or token needs to be conveyed to the peer during connection establishment.
 The connection is end-to-end across proxies like